isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/c-transf-types/c-standard-transf/c-sessionize.md

 ---
 description: If you are working with data collected from website traffic, you can use the Sessionize transformation to determine how sessions are defined.
-seo-description: If you are working with data collected from website traffic, you can use the Sessionize transformation to determine how sessions are defined.
-seo-title: Sessionize
 solution: Analytics
 title: Sessionize
 topic: Data workbench